New Columbia (Portland, Oregon): Recent history

 New Columbia has been the subject of criticism from local media and urban planning researchers.
 One point of criticism was the HAP's decision to list homes at market value while leaving apartments as the only subsidized option for low-income residents.
 The development has been described as a "public housing island" in criticisms alleging that the goals for community integration put forth by the HAP were never met.
 Some residents have complained that important notices, including those that affect residency eligibility, are often distributed in English only, in spite of the high number of non-English speaking refugee families in the community.
 In contrast, the Portland Police Bureau released statistics that showed a much lower crime rate within New Columbia compared to the greater Portsmouth neighborhood, indicating that the development's reputation as the center of criminal activity was no longer accurate.

 However, the Villa was not free from the threat of violence.
 In 2007, the HAP and local gang experts declared that a turf war was developing between gangs in New Columbia.
 The new complex experienced its first shooting murder in 2010, when a 17-year-old boy was shot in the back by another teenager.
-In May 2011, an 18-year-old man was shot and killed during the night alongside McCoy Park.
+In May 2011, an 18-year-old teenager was shot and killed during the night alongside McCoy Park.
 On June 30, 2014, New Columbia experienced its first drive-by murder since 1994.

 Portland Police established the New Columbia Policing Team in 2012 in an effort to improve community perceptions of police through face-to-face interactions with residents, including during follow-up investigations.
 The team places a focus on connecting residents to social services and arbitrating issues between neighbors and family members.
 A resident Home Forward employee who reported serving as an unofficial liaison between residents and police stated that the team's work had resulted in more residents reporting incidents directly to the police, rather than anonymously through her.
 However, tensions with police continued.
 In 2013, officers assigned to the team came under public scrutiny for arresting a 9-year-old girl and taking her to police headquarters in Downtown Portland for fingerprinting and mugshots after she got in a fight with another child at the Boys & Girls Club.